 - It’s necessary to accept what we don’t know to know what to learn next.

-Consequently, we should respect the colleagues we work with, even if they don’t know things we judge they should know.
+Consequently, we should respect the colleagues we work with, even if they don’t know things we judge they should.
 How many times I heard developers claiming, strongly and loudly to somebody asking a simple question: “but… you don’t know that??!”.
 This “but-it’s-simple” attitude doesn’t bring anything good, for anybody.

 Curiosity demands that we ask questions, that we try to put things together and try to understand this multitude of aspects as perhaps resulting from the action of a relatively small number of elemental things and forces acting in an infinite variety of combinations.

-We have to accept our weaknesses as much as others’ weaknesses.
+We have to accept our weaknesses as much as others'.

-The best way to be aware of somebody’s level of knowledge in some precise areas is simply to have some conversions.
+What’s the best way to be aware of the level of knowledge beginners have in some precise area?
 In my experience, an informal, relaxed conversations around a cup of tea is perfect for that.
 Yes, you need to drink tea, it’s the best beverage in the world.
 I proved it in very unscientific ways.

 Let’s imagine the following scene: you have no clue about GraphQL.
 An expert in GraphQL tries to teach you the concept.
 She goes through a demonstration first.
 Then, she tries to assess your level of knowledge.
 We can imagine the teacher saying:

 - “So, what do we do now?
 Yes!
 Indeed, very good!”